 I would look into Prevention's Flat belly diet which is high in monounsaturated fats which cause our body to burn more fat.
 Things like olive oil and avacadoes are high in them along with some nuts.
 Also have your thyroid checked and if it is low or sluggish consider the the thyroid diet do some research, which encourages eating less of soy, and some other foods and more of foods that contain minerals that help your thyroid boost production.
-Just be sure that whatever you do is more of a lifestyle change than a diet.

 I am trying crystalized ginger but this also has a sugar coating so I will be backing off on eating this.

 Aliesha, Hello, my name is Anna.
 I am starting to try to lose weight, also.
 I have found that eating breakfast, like a slice of whole wheat toast w/ peanut butter, is one of the most important things that you can do.
 Also drinking a cup of say green tea or even a glass of water with a slice of lemon first thing in the morning helps fill you up too.